DukeLearningInnovation/portfolio/docs/learn.duke.md

 learn.duke is where learners start interacting with their learning communities.
 It connects them to a unified interface for accessing their instructional tools.

-We have observed that Toolkits isn’t meeting this goal, which is causing communities to either rely on a single solution, the LMS, or use unsupported tools - even when a supported alternative exists.

-How might learn.duke improve this to accommodate the entire range of learning communities, those that use a single tool, those using multiple supported tools, and those using their preferred, unsupported tools?

-How might learn.duke encourage our learning communities to more frequently use the best tools to meet their learning goals and taking less energy to do so?

 ### team
 [@profmikegreene](https://github.com/profmikegreene)
 [@LASHirsh](https://github.com/LASHirsh)